 \item $\MT \theta(d)$ is the Madsen--Tillmann spectrum from \cite{GMTW}, in other words the Thom spectrum of the additive inverse of $V_d^\theta\to B(d)$.
 For any $d$-manifold $M$, we have the \emph{Madsen--Tillmann map}

 also (in this generality only implicitly) discussed in \cite{GMTW}.
-The right horizontal bottom map of \eqref{eqn:jannes} is the restriction of $\alpha$ to $B \Diff^\theta (M)^{(2)}$. \item The space $\fX$ is constructed in \cite{Bantje} and (of course) the main point of the theorem.
-The upper right horizontal map is where the condition of the $2$-connectivity comes in. \item If either $\Riem^+ (M) =\emptyset$ or $\Bun(TM,\theta)^{(2)} = \emptyset$, the result is vacuously true (hence a sensible choice of $\theta$ is crucial when applying the result). \end{enumerate} \end{explanations}
+The right horizontal bottom map of \eqref{eqn:jannes} is the restriction of $\alpha$ to $B \Diff^\theta (M)^{(2)}$. \item The space $\fX$ is constructed in \cite{Bantje} and (of course) the main point of the theorem, and also the place where the $2$-connectivity condition enters.
+In \S \ref{rem:outlinejannes} below, we give a brief sketch. \item If either $\Riem^+ (M) =\emptyset$ or $\Bun(TM,\theta)^{(2)} = \emptyset$, the result is vacuously true (with $\fX=\emptyset$).
+Hence a sensible choice of $\theta$ is crucial when applying the result. \end{enumerate} \end{explanations}